2i2c-org/team-compass/projects/managed-hubs/incidents.md

    investigate further on next actions.
 Information about our incident response process can be found [in our team support documentation](https://team-compass.2i2c.org/en/latest/projects/managed-hubs/support.html).

-   We've also opened an Incident Report in this issue where you can track progress if you wish: { LINK TO INCIDENT REPORT }.
+   We will open an incident report issue in [our infrastructure repository](https://github.com/2i2c-org/infrastructure) where you can track progress if you wish.

    We'll prioritize resolving this incident over our other work, and will communicate with you throughout our attempts to resolve it.